 - If you are a full-time MPH student (i.e., you plan to complete coursework requirements for the MPH degree in 18 months to two years), you should begin planning your Practicum no later than two semesters prior to when you intend to graduate, with the goal of implementing your Practicum in the semester immediately prior to graduation. - If you are a part-time MPH student (i.e., you are attending the Program on a part-time basis, including MD or DDS students), you should consider starting your Practicum after you have completed the MPH Core Courses, or after you have obtained written approval from the Practicum Coordinator, who will consult first with your Faculty Supervisor. - If you are working full-time, you should investigate with your employer ways to accommodate the time needed to devote to the Practicum.
 You may need to negotiate the use of vacation time, a flexible work schedule, or other arrangement with your employer.
-Or, if you are only able to conduct your Practicum in your regular place of employment and it is an acceptable Organization for the purposes of Practicum, you may do so, as long as the Practicum extends beyond your normal job duties and addresses the aforementioned Competencies.

-Consider whether you will need Institutional Review Board (IRB) approval for you project.
+Consider whether you will need Institutional Review Board (IRB) approval for your project.
 This requires an application to the Committees on Research Involving Human Subjects (CORIHS).
 If you need CORIHS approval, you will need to adjust your timeline appropriately since obtaining approval from CORHIS usually takes several months.